ckanelin/minipy-projects/README.md

 # minipy-projects: A compilation of mini python projects

 ## 1. password_checker
-This program allows the user to input arguments through the command line.
+This script allows the user to input arguments through the command line.
 The application will then print out the number of times each password has been leaked.
 E.g. python3 password_checker.py apple orange banana